Following Amelia dot Calm

 Mom laughs as she says,

 “That’s my Amelia.
-She thinks love will fix everything in her world.
+She thinks love will fix everything in the world as she sees it.
 Where is she now?”

 “In the field by the school,” says the teacher, “we’ll keep our eye on her.
 She appears to be talking to a cow.
 She’s fine for now.”